adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 Otherwise, when materializing a full blown "fat" JavaScript object, I found Flatbuffer performance to be less than alternatives.

-### Capn' Proto
+### Cap'n Proto

-[Capn' Proto's recommended JavaScript implementation](https://github.com/capnproto/node-capnp) only targets Node.js, as it is simply a wrapper around a C++ module.
+[Cap'n Proto's recommended JavaScript implementation](https://github.com/capnproto/node-capnp) only targets Node.js, as it is simply a wrapper around a C++ module.
 It also seems like it's suffered some bitrot, as it was not possible for me to get it to compile on a recent Node.js version.
 Also, it had plenty of caveats around performance being bad in the documentation.

  Instead, I opted to test [capnp-es](https://github.com/unjs/capnp-es).
 This library also uses a lazy approach to deserialization.
-Performance was so bad with Capn' Proto that I had to drop it from my investigation to be able to iterate more quickly on the other options.
+Performance was so bad with Cap'n Proto that I had to drop it from my investigation to be able to iterate more quickly on the other options.

 ![End to end duration to deserialize messages, including capnp](./benchmarking_images/capnp_is_slow.png)

-With so many similar alternatives that feature better performance and better browser support, I'm not sure it makes sense to use Capn' Proto in 2025 for targetting browsers.
+With so many similar alternatives that feature better performance and better browser support, I'm not sure it makes sense to use Cap'n Proto in 2025 for targeting browsers.

 ### MessagePack and Cbor